H4m5t3r/Keskustelufoorumi/README.md

 * You can now list how many messages each user has written.
 * Messages can now be deleted by the user who wrote them.
 * An administrator account has been added.
 It has permission to delete all messages on the chat forum.
-* Users who are logged in can add subjects.
-The option to add a subject to a message was not completed in time for this week's deadline.
+* Users who are logged in can add message categories.
+The option to add a category to a message was not completed in time for this week's deadline.

 Planned features/notes
 * A feature to filter the messages by a specified user is planned, but has not been completed yet.